-Godin Tepe is an archaeological site approximately 12 miles southwest of Alvand Mountain, near Kangavar, Iran.
+Godin Tepe (named after Gowdin, a nearby town towards the southeast, and Tepe which means earthen mound), is an archaeological site southwest of Alvand Mountain, just east of Kangavar, Iran.
 Aratta is a “mythical” mountain region mentioned in several Sumerian texts.

 With growing confidence that Aratta was not a myth, I went to the passage in the Bible that never seemed to line up with Mt.
 Ararat in Turkey:

 GENESIS 11:2 (KJV) AND IT CAME TO PASS, AS THEY JOURNEYED FROM THE EAST, THAT THEY FOUND A PLAIN IN THE LAND OF SHINAR; AND THEY DWELT THERE.

 The location of Shinar is not exactly known, but believed to be in southern Mesopotamia (Sumer).
 Mt.
 Ararat is over 600 miles north-northwest in Turkey.
 So after mapping the holy mountains of Turkey and Iran, it became clear, at least to me, that Alvand Mountain best fits the “from the east” biblical narrative mentioned in Genesis 11:2.